InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 ### Hymns

 Hymns have a more tangible effect on the congregation, synchronizing their minds and bodies.
+It is permissible to play variations such as quodlibets, or even to improvise new hymns entirely.

 - The base frequency is selected to target the resonant frequency of the congregation, and simple fractional ratios are used for the intervals, focusing the pitches of the scale like a laser.